Aprilia Racing: Riders' championships

+Manufacturers' championships

 Superbike World Championship (SBK)

-Aprilia entered the Superbike World Championship in 1999 using a homologation special version of their V-twin road bike RSV Mille.
+In 1999, Aprilia entered the World Superbike Championship with a homologated special version of the RSV Mille.

 They were third in the riders' championship in 2000 with rider Troy Corser, and third in manufacturers' points and fourth in rider points both in 2001 with Corser and in 2002 with Noriyuki Haga.
 Aprilia retired from the series at the end of that season.

 In February 2008, Aprilia debuted a V-4 superbike, the RSV4, for the 2009 Superbike World Championship.

 Aprilia won its first Superbike world championship in 2010 with Max Biaggi, claiming both the riders and the manufacturers titles.